Digital Signal Processing

 - Review: representation of signals and systems in transform domain (Fourier, Laplace and Z transforms).

 - Convolution and deconvolution.
 Invertible systems.
-Minimum phase and maximum phase systems.
-Relation between amplitude and phase reposnse for minimum phase systems.
+Minimum phase systems.
+Relation between amplitude and phase response for minimum phase systems.

 - Interpretation of magnitude and phase responses.
 Phase delay.
 Group delay.
 Phase distortions.
 Linear phase systems.
 Negative group delay.